Yaldabaoth: Etymology

 The etymology of the name Yaldabaoth has been subject to many speculative theories.
 The first etymology was advanced in 1575 by François Feuardent, supposedly translating it from Hebrew to mean a patribus genitus.
-A theory proposed by Jacques Matter in 1828 identified the name as descending from ילדא and from בהות, a supposed plural form of בוהו.
-Matter however interpreted it to mean 'chaos', thus translating Yaldaboath as "child of darkness [...] an element of chaos".
+A theory proposed by Jacques Matter in 1828 identified the name as descending from ילדא and בהות, a supposed plural form of בוהו.
+Matter, however, interpreted it to mean 'chaos', thus translating Yaldabaoth as "child of darkness [...] an element of chaos".

 This etymology was popular due to its perceived literary merits.
-(Note: For example it was repeated in 1831 in a textbook by Gieseler.)
-It inspired Adolf Hilgenfeld to keep Matter's proposed 'chaos' translation, while fabulating a more plausible sounding, but unattested second noun: Aramaic: בהותא, romanized: bāhūthā, deriving the name from Aramaic: ילדא בהותא, romanized: yaldā bāhūthā supposedly meaning 'child of chaos' in 1884.
-This and variants of it became the majority opinion from the late 19th to the mid-20th century which was endorsed by Schenke, Böhlig, and Labib.
+(Note: For example it was repeated in 1831 in a textbook by Johann Karl Ludwig Gieseler.)
+It inspired Adolf Bernhard Christoph Hilgenfeld to keep Matter's proposed 'chaos' translation, while fabulating a more plausible sounding, but unattested second noun: בהותא bāhūthā, deriving the name from ילדא בהותא yaldā bāhūthā, supposedly meaning 'child of chaos', in 1884.
+This and its variants became the majority opinion from the late 19th to the mid-20th century, and were endorsed by Hans-Martin Schenke, :de:Alexander Böhlig, and Pahor Labib.

 This analysis was convincingly deconstructed by Jewish historian of religion Gershom Scholem in 1974, who showed the unattested Aramaic term to have been fabulated and attested only in a single corrupted text from 1859, with its listed translation having been transposed from the reading of an earlier etymology, whose explanation seemingly equated "darkness" and "chaos" when translating an unattested supposed plural form of בוהו.
-Consequently most scholars retracted their endorsement (for example, Gilles Quispel did so by lamenting humorously that due its literary merits he believes the originator of the name Yaldabaoth had made the same erroneous association between baoth and tohuwabohu as the former majority opinion).
+Consequently, most scholars retracted their endorsement (for example, Gilles Quispel did so by lamenting humorously that due to its literary merits he believes the originator of the name Yaldabaoth had made the same erroneous association between baoth and tohuwabohu as the former majority opinion).
 Additionally, Scholem argued that based on the earliest textual data, which termed Yaldabaoth "the King of Chaos", he was the progenitor of chaos, not its progeny.